-*- eval: (my/execute-startup-blocks) -*-

 | ^ | # | e | E | o | O | @ | ` | $ | U | ~ |

-#+begin_box "Arabic Tatweel: Stretching out the handwritten text for beauty!"
+box "Arabic Tatweel: Stretching out the handwritten text for beauty!"

-We can obtain elongation by pressing underscore: j_______w________f_______r gives us جـــــــعـــــــفــــــــر
+We can obtain elongation by pressing underscore: =j_______w________f_______r= gives us جـــــــعـــــــفــــــــر جعفر is read /Jaafar/; it is a popular name that also means /small stream/.

-** Typing outside of Emacs
+Typing /outside/ of Emacs

 TypingClub ~ Arabic is a fun & free website to learn how to type Arabic on a standard keyboard.
 I highly recommend it.

-Being able to type Arabic while thinking in Arabic, instead of thinking of sounds using the English alphabet to approximate
+Being able to type Arabic while /thinking/ in Arabic, instead of thinking of sounds using the English alphabet to approximate

 Arabic sounds, may be helpful in actually learning Arabic.
+Using Images as Emojis

-- I want to treat them like emojis, as such they're intentionally small, so that they can more-or-less be used inline
+I found some images online, from OERabic, that I thought could be used to enhance my prose.
+I want to treat them like emojis, as such they're intentionally small, so that they can more-or-less be used inline

-- When you click on them, they take you to the actual image source.
+within sentences.
+When you click on them, they take you to the actual image source.

-+ This is better than me downloading the images then having to host them somewhere then linking back to the source to
+◦ This is better than me downloading the images /then/ having to host them somewhere /then/ linking back to the source to

-- When you hover over them, you see the translation.
+credit the people who made the images.
+When you hover over them, you see the translation.

 The docstring of doc:org-deflink has nice examples, so we quickly adapt the very first example for our needs: We look at